OpenBB-finance/OpenBB/website/content/terminal/faqs/installation_updates.md

 </details>

 <details>
-<summary>How do I update my installation to the latest version?</summary>
+<summary mdxType="summary">How do I update my installation to the latest version?</summary>

 The terminal is constantly being updated with new features and bug fixes.
 The process for updating will vary by the installation type: